Carlos Ghosn Fled Japan Trial For Lebanon. His Lawyer: 'How Could He Do This To Us?'

 "I am now in Lebanon and will no longer be held hostage by a rigged Japanese justice system where guilt is presumed, discrimination is rampant, and basic human rights are denied," the statement says.

-Lebanon does not have an extradition treaty with Japan, meaning it is unlikely that the county would turn over Ghosn for prosecution.
+Lebanon does not have an extradition treaty with Japan, meaning it is unlikely that the country would turn over Ghosn for prosecution.

 In televised comments on Tuesday, Ghosn's Japanese lawyer, Junichiro Hironaka, said he was stunned by the escape, saying his client had not consulted him about it.